KevCaz/thesis/man/chapitre3/main.md

 ## Hypergeometric distribution

-This distribution has been mentioned in a different context [see @Gilpin1982] and have been fully exploited in @Veech2013 despite the author never mentioned it is a classical distribution.
+This distribution has been mentioned in a different context [see @Gilpin1982] and has been fully exploited in @Veech2013 despite the author never referring to it as a classical distribution.
 To clarify this, we start from the distribution written in equation (1) in @Veech2013.
 We consider the co-occurrence of two species on $n$ sites.
-Species 1 is present in $n_1$ while species 2 is present in $n_2$ sites.
+Species 1 is present in $n_1$ while species 2 is present in $n_2$.
 The probability of having $j$ co_occurrence, $p_j$ is:

 $$ p_j= \frac{\binom{n}{j} \binom{n-j}{n_2-j} \binom{n-n_2}{n_1-j}}{\binom{n}{n_2} \binom{n}{n_2}} $$